OxfordDemSci/mySocialWatcher/mysocialwatcher/api/static/docs.md

 # Social Media Audience

-The series of API endpoints located at `http://18.135.72.18/api/v1/[endpoint]` provide access to the LCDS database containing numbers of social media users for specific locations, time periods, and demographic groups.

-**Note:** This API requires approved credentials for access.
+The API endpoints located at `http://18.135.72.18/api/v1/[endpoint]` provide access to the LCDS database containing counts of social media users for specific locations, time periods, and demographic groups.
+This API requires approved credentials for access.

-By accessing any Meta Platform Data returned by this API, you are agreeing to comply with
+**Note:** By accessing any Meta Platform Data returned by this API, you are agreeing to comply with
 <a href="https://developers.facebook.com/terms" target="_blank">Meta's Platform Terms</a>.

 ## Overview of all endpoints